Operations of KFC by country: United States

 KFC sales in the United States in 2013 were estimated at $4.22 billion by Technomic.

 The basic model for KFC in the United States, not necessarily duplicated elsewhere, is a focus on low prices, a limited menu (29 items on average) and an emphasis on takeout.
 Many KFC locations are co-located with either Taco Bell or Pizza Hut, or other Yum! restaurants.
 When Yum! owned Long John Silver's and A&W Restaurants, these brands were often co-branded with KFC as well.
 Often these locations behave like a single restaurant, offering one menu with food items from both restaurant brands.
 In 2003, there were 354 KFC-Taco Bell combines, offering the full KFC menu and Taco Bell items, and 13 units offering the full KFC menu and a limited number of Pizza Hut items.
 The concept originated in 1991, when a KFC-Taco Bell combination opened in Virginia.
 Some locations were also opened as three-way combinations of KFC, Taco Bell and Pizza Hut, but this failed to catch on and Yum!
 CEO David Novak blamed a lack of franchisee commitment for its lack of success.

 Initially, Sanders and KFC used hydrogenated vegetable oil for frying, but in the 1980s the company began to switch to cheaper oils such as palm or soybean.
 In the 2000s it became apparent that these oils contain relatively high levels of trans fat, which increases the risk of heart disease.
 By April 2007, the chain had switched to trans fat-free soybean oil in all of its US outlets.

 In 2008, Novak credited low US sales as being the result of a lack of new ideas and menu items.
 The spring 2009 launch of Kentucky Grilled Chicken only resulted in a temporary halt to the sales decline.
 In 2010 KFC announced a turnaround plan that included improving restaurant operations, introducing value items and providing healthier menu options.
 In the same year, Advertising Age noted that KFC was losing market share to its smaller chicken restaurant rival, Chick-fil-A. In 2011 Bloomberg News referred to KFC US as "an also-ran to McDonald's Corp".
 In 2012, Forbes magazine described how many of the KFC outlets were "aged and uninviting", and that the chain "hasn't introduced an exciting new food item in ages".

 KFC was described in 2012 by Bloomberg Businessweek as a "muscular player" in developing regions, specifically Africa, China, and India while noting its falling market share in the US to rivals such as Chick-fil-A and Popeyes.
 Some analysts speculated that KFC would begin spinning off its ailing US operations.
 That year, the company began divesting control of company-owned US restaurants to franchised operations, with the intention of reducing overall company ownership from 35 percent to 5 percent.

 South America

-The first KFC opened in South America is the KFC in Bahamas in 1967.
-There is 974 locations total in the whole South America.
+The first KFC in South America opened in Bahamas in 1967.
+There are a total of 974 locations in all of South America.